 Note: Mathematics test results include the Smarter Balanced Summative Assessment and the CAA.
-The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard on the CAAs divided by the total number of students who participated in both assessments.
+The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard (i.e., achieved Level 3-Alternate) on the CAAs divided by the total number of students who participated in both assessments.

-Double dashes (---) appear in the table when the number of students is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Double dashes (--) appear in the table when the number of students is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.

 Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using only students who received scores.
+The achievement level percentages are calculated using only students who received scores

-CAASPP Test Results in Science for All Students
+CAASPP Test Results in Science for All Students Grades Five, Eight, and Ten

-Percent of Students Scoring at Proficient or Advanced (meeting or exceeding the state standards) Subject School District State 2013-14 2014-15 2015-16 2013-14 2014-15 2015-16 2013-14 2014-15 2015-16 Science (grades 5, 8, and 10) 77 70 67 61 56 51 60 56 54
+Percent of Students Scoring at Proficient or Advanced Subject Sch ool Dist trict State 2014-15 2015-16 2014-15 2015-16 2014-15 2015-16 Science (grades 5, 8, and 10) 70 67 56 51 56 54